Book: J

 A. Permitted Uses and Location of Seclusion

-1. Seclusion may be used only as an emergency intervention when the behavior of a student presents a risk of injury or harm to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate.
+1. Seclusion may be used only as an emergency intervention when the behavior of a student presents an imminent risk of serious bodily injury to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate.
+The seclusion must end immediately upon the cessation of the imminent risk of serious physical injury to the student or another person.

-2. Seclusion may be achieved in any part of a school building with adequate light, heat, ventilation and of normal room height.
+3. Seclusion may occur in any part of a school building with adequate light, heat, ventilation and of normal room height.

-3. Parents may be requested to provide assistance at any time.
+4. Parents/legal guardians may be requested to provide assistance with their child at any time.

 B. Prohibited Uses of Seclusion